xitop/edzed/docs/blocks.rst

 When the routines from list items 2 and 3 are called, the block may have been initialized already.
 In such case the routine may keep the state or it may overwrite it.

-.. versionchanged:: 21.2.20
-   Items 1 and 2 were in reversed order in prior versions.

-.. versionchanged:: 21.2.24
-   Items 2 and 3 are now performed unconditionally.

 The simulation fails if any block remains uninitialized.